Why Do Bees Sting?

 Honeybees generally protect their hives from honey robbers.
 Honey robbers are neighboring bees that are short on honey before the winter.
 These find a smaller colony from where they’ll steal their honey.

 The bees in the victim colony will, of course, do what they can to protect it.
-This includes using their stingers to kill the attackers.
+This includes using their stingers to kill the attacking bees.
 You might be able to recognize such a fight if you see swarms of buzzing bees around the entrance of a hive.

 The bees are likely to do the same to you if you were to open their hive and poke your hands in their stored honey.
 This is also why beekeepers use calming smoke.